-- All children have a subjective right to free of charge early childhood education. - Tasks requiring pedagogical skills in early childhood and pre-school education are the responsibility of university-educated, and possibly also kindergarten teachers who have taken a degree in Steiner education at a Steiner kindergarten, kindergarten teachers. - Finland has a national accessibility programme for higher education, which defines quantitative indicators for evaluating the effectiveness of the programme. - The number of refugees and immigrants who complete a second and tertiary level degree increases.
-Previous degrees are recognised when applicable. - A survey of the competencies and skills of refugees and asylum seekers is made as soon as possible after they have entered the country. - Municipalities offer adequate preparatory education and support in transitional periods so that 334 everyone who so wishes would have better opportunities for applying to higher education. - International students have access to reliable, accessible, and equal basic services. - Students in upper secondary education are offered options of completing university courses beforehand through, for instance, the use of digital online learning platforms. - There are clear, transparent and unambiguous learning outcomes defined for all higher education, from individual courses to degrees. - There are increased the possibilities for re-education during work careers.
+- All children have a subjective right to free of charge early childhood education. - Tasks requiring pedagogical skills in early childhood and pre-school education are the responsibility of university-educated, and possibly also kindergarten teachers who have taken a degree in Steiner education at a Steiner kindergarten, kindergarten teachers. - Finland has a national accessibility programme for higher education, which defines quantitative indicators for evaluating the effectiveness of the programme. - SYL will contribute to making access to higher education easier for vulnerable groups, and to creating structures that promote access. - The number of refugees and immigrants who complete a second and tertiary level degree increases.
+Previous degrees are recognised when applicable. - A survey of the competencies and skills of refugees and asylum seekers is made as soon as possible after they have entered the country.

-- The learner must not alone be responsible for the costs of lifelong learning, but the responsibility should be divided equally between the individual, employer and society.
-Updating one's competencies is possible for everyone, regardless of the wealth or employment status of the individual. - Lifelong learning should be developed so that its costs will not decrease the resources for degree education. - Upper secondary and higher education studies are offered openly when applicable. - Universities offer graduates the possibility of supplementing one's knowledge and skills. - Also in the future, there are ways of accessing university education regardless of upper secondary study success. - Quotas for first-time applicants are lifted.
+- Municipalities offer adequate preparatory education and support in transitional periods so that everyone who so wishes would have better opportunities for applying to higher education. - International students have access to reliable, accessible, and equal basic services. - Students in upper secondary education are offered options of completing university courses beforehand through, for instance, the use of digital online learning platforms. - There are clear, transparent and unambiguous learning outcomes defined for all higher education, from individual courses to degrees. - There are increased possibilities for re-education during work careers. - The learner must not alone be responsible for the costs of lifelong learning, but the responsibility should be divided equally between the individual, employer and society.
+Updating one's competencies is possible for everyone, regardless of the wealth or employment status of the individual. - Lifelong learning should be developed so that its costs will not decrease the resources for degree education. - Upper secondary and higher education studies are offered openly when applicable. - Universities offer graduates the possibility of supplementing one's knowledge and skills. - Also in the future, there are ways of accessing university education regardless of upper secondary study success.
+The main way is the entrance exam. - Quotas for first-time applicants are lifted. - The open university route does not make up more than 10% of overall university admissions.

-351 Student-centred learning and study ability
+Student-centred learning and study ability